-For the fuel, FDS needs to know whether it is a solid, liquid, or gas; its heat of combustion; its heat of vaporization (liquids and solids); the stoichiometric coefficients of the ideal reaction; the soot and carbon monoxide (CO) yields; and the fraction of energy released in the form of thermal radiation.
+For the fuel, FDS needs to know whether it is a solid, liquid or gas, its heat of combustion, its heat of vaporization (liquids and solids), the stoichiometric coefficients of the ideal reaction, the soot and CO yields, and the fraction of energy released in the form of thermal radiation.
 The radiative fraction is not an inherent property of the fuel, but rather a measured quantity that varies with the size and geometric configuration of the fire.
 It can be computed directly by FDS, but it is often input directly because it cannot be predicted reliably with the present form of the combustion model.

 Some of the property data needed by FDS are commonly available in fire protection engineering and materials handbooks.
-Depending on the application, properties for specific materials may not be readily available (especially burning behavior at different heat fluxes).
+Depending on the application, properties for specific materials may not be readily available, especially burning behavior at different heat fluxes.
 A small file distributed with the FDS software contains a database with thermal properties of common materials.
-This data are given as examples, and users should verify the accuracy and appropriateness of the data.
+This data is given as an example, and users should verify the accuracy and appropriateness of the data.